Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Pick a professor at your college to interview.
 What is their background and how did they get interested in their subject?

 - What is the history of your college mascot?

 - Describe in detail a statue or memorial marker on campus.
 Research the history of the marker and the person or event it commemorates.

 - How does one join a sorority or fraternity?

-- How can you stay healthy while dining on campus food?
+- How can you stay healthy while eating campus food?

 - What's the best way to choose which college activities to be involved in as a freshman?

-- How has your college has changed over the years?
+- How has your college changed over the years?